yoavram/smt_test/README.md

 n is given by a parameter called popsize and x by ticks.
 Both are at the params file under the *default* section.

+The simulation is implemented in Python 2.7 and required NumPy to be installed.

 ## Setup Sumatra

 I did this on Windows, it should work roughly the same on Linux.
 See the troubleshoot section otherwise.